Travel Food & Health – Tours

 Improving with Age

 This blog/magazine is now over four years old and counting.
 Over the next 12 months (2019) it will be undergoing a complete overhaul.
-When this publication began, it was mainly about travel, but food and health have been involved since we all must have an interest in for our well being.
-Now all three topics will be covered more in-depth.
-This is the blog for Thomas Levine Photography
+When this publication began, it was mainly about travel, food and health.
+This website will become more active, and now adding Coffee Table Travel Photography books along with a few stories and travel information into multimedia-ebooks.

 In Depth Topics

-Thomas Levine is a professional travel photographer (over 40 years) that is currently traveling in S.E.
-Asia.
+Thomas Levine is a professional travel photographer (over 40 years) and travel guide.
+He is based in Hoi An, Vietnam.
 This blog highlights some of his travels, and enjoys sharing his photographs of travel destinations.
 His food and health subjects are based on eastern ways.
 TL

 How Tom Travels